MattiaPandolfoVR/MetaPhage/docs/3_tutorial.md

 * Ensure you have Miniconda or Singularity installed (try `conda info` or `singularity --version`)

 ## Download MetaPhage

+We recommend downloading a release, to ensure reproducible results.
+This tutorial is based on version 0.2.0.

 ```bash
 # Download MetaPhage and expand it